Ross Meurant: Concerns about police culture

-Meurant also wrote a column "Urewera trial shows the cops have been getting it wrong". in which he criticized the police for the raids of October 2007 in which 17 people were arrested – allegedly as terrorists.
+Meurant also wrote a column "Urewera trial shows the cops have been getting it wrong". in which he criticised the police for the raids of October 2007 in which 17 people were arrested – allegedly as terrorists.
 Most of the charges were dropped four years later.
 Meurant believes the police abrogated the basic legal rights of defendants to "no detention without charge" and "to be taken before a court as soon as possible".